-A full-time employee will accrue seniority from his/her most recent date of hire in the Department.
+A full-time employee will accrue seniority from their most recent date of hire in the Department, except where there has been a break in service due to a medical condition as set forth in 6.3.
 The Employer shall establish and maintain an accurate seniority list.
-The seniority list will be brought up-to-date at least once per calendar year.
+As part of the employer's duty to maintain the seniority list, the following conditions apply: